 For better or for worse, we are all a bit familiar with dormcest fantasies.
 As many times as we are told not to hump our hall-mates, we cannot help but be attracted to the forbidden fruit (and by we, I mean me).
 My day one dorm crush and I began engaging in some witty banter on a semi-regular basis.
 Eventually, I bit the bullet over a bowl of lucky charms and soy milk.
 Popping the question, I asked, “Will you get coffee with me?”
 To my delight, I received a sweet smile and confirmation.
 Sadly, I saw the person in question multiple times on the planned day, and both of us failed to mention the arrangement.
 Not even a classy GroupMe DM was put forth.
 Without my forbidden fruit, there will be no growth in my dormcest garden any time soon.
 Like the coffee machine in Stern Dining, I guess we were just not meant to work.

-So you may be thinking, settle down you little frosh; your time in the sun will come.
-But sometimes it’s hard to stay calm, cool and collected when you see couples in CoHo looking lovingly into each other’s eyes or, even more romantic, into their phone screens without acknowledging each other’s presence.
+So you may be thinking, your time will come you little frosh.
+Settle down.
+But it’s difficult to tame my envy when I see couples romanticly gazing into their phone screens without acknowledging each other’s presence.

+Perhaps you may also feel as if you were fated to have a love life as dry as Lake Lagunita.
 But here lies in front of us something we fail to consider all too often as we roast in the pressure cooker of prospective perfection: we have so much time.
 This sexless slumber is merely a small segment in a lifetime of opportunity.
-Although we live in a land of perpetual self-innovation, sometimes we have to enjoy life the way it is, even with our individual daily doses of youthful awkwardness and confusion.
-Maybe Lake Lag will fill this season and maybe it won’t, but either way we must find a way to be content soaking in our solidarity.
+Although we live in a land of perpetual self-innovation, sometimes we have to enjoy our days of youthful awkwardness and confusion.
+Maybe our Lake Lag of love will fill this season and maybe it won’t, but either way, we must find a way to be content soaking in our solidarity.

 Contact Alanna Flores at alanna13 ‘at’ stanford.edu.